Multi-Unit Residential Buildings and COVID-19

 - Instructions for self-monitoring, self-isolation and isolation.

 - Guidelines for good hygiene and public health measures such as frequent handwashing and physical distancing.

 - Consider implementing a policy requiring residents and visitors to wear a mask when entering or using common areas of the property, such as lobbies, stairwells, elevators, shared bathrooms and laundry rooms.

 Residents CANNOT leave their apartment unit or access common spaces (unless they need medical care) if they:

 - Have travelled outside of Canada in the past 14 days (even if you have no symptoms), OR

-- Have symptoms of COVID-19, even if mild; OR
+- Have or any of their household members have symptoms of COVID-19, even if mild; OR

 - Are a close contact of someone who has been diagnosed with COVID-19 in the last 14 days; OR